Arts & Museums

 Train lovers of all ages will enjoy a visit to Chandler's very own Arizona Railway Museum which is home to vintage rail cars used in bygone eras for local and long distance rail travels.
 The museum acquires, preserves, and displays rail cars used during train travel's heydays.
 Among the displays are a Santa Fe caboose, an Alaska RR dining car, and Southern Railway Business Car along with information about Arizona's historic railways.
 The open-air museum is operated by volunteers and open Saturdays and Sundays from noon - 4 p.m. from September through May.
 Admission for children ages 2-12 is $2.00, ages 13+ are $5.00 and family admission is $15.00.

-Chandler art galleries showcasing local and regional artists and special exhibits may be found at the Vision Gallery and the gallery at the Chandler Center for the Arts.
-Both are located in Downtown Chandler which is home to more than 60 pieces of public art.
+Chandler art galleries showcasing local and regional artists and exhibits may be found at the Vision Gallery and the Gallery at CCA.
+Both are located in Downtown Chandler, making it easy to spend part of the day with a meal, a visit to the galleries and a stroll through the historic square which is home to more than 60 pieces of public art.

 For performing arts, head to the Chandler Center for the Arts offers superb acoustics for viewing a variety of live performances within walking distance to Downtown Chandler's unique restaurants and nightlife.